Learning in large companies is often irrelevant, boring and yet compulsory.

 What does this mean for learning?

 Business processes and business models have changed fundamentally in banking.
-And they are also changing fundamentally in Auto.
+And they are also changing fundamentally in cars.
 As a result, the role requirements are changing completely.
 The structure, the composition, the composition of skills and how they are distributed among the different roles in the company are changing fundamentally.

-For example, there is no longer a branch manager, because there are no more branches.
+For example, there is no longer a branch manager because there are no more branches.
 This used to be an extremely important role and he has a whole range of skills.
 That was a business manager.
 But you no longer need these skills today.

-But today you have many more skills in the area of digital product development, etc. But certain skills and roles are gone forever.
+Instead, today you have many more skills in the area of digital product development, etc. But certain skills and roles are gone forever.
 You no longer need them.

 Because I need a completely different learning function, a talent function in the company that is much more agile, that works much more proactively with the business and proactively recognizes and then implements these fundamental skills changes together with the business.